micnncim/uber-microservice-go/README.md

 # uber-microservice-go

-This repository imitates Uber's Go microservice architecture based on GopherCon 2019 talk session `How Uber "Go"es`.
+This repository imitates Uber's Go microservice architecture based on the GopherCon 2019 talk session `How Uber "Go"es`.

 ## NOTICE